top of page

 best_pencil_for_sketching.png

 Pencil is a great medium because it helps you easily capture ideas on the go with values.
 You can record the essence of a subject through the line work, while also capturing the light and shade- all with pencil alone.
 It's nice as well because it eliminates the complexities of color, making it an excellent choice for beginner artists.
 It's also one of the more affordable mediums.
-You can't really go wrong with graphite pencils!
 I love using them for more realistic pencil portraits and pencil character sketches too!
 I use the 0.3mm DraftLine mechanical pencil and a 0.5mm Staedtler mechanical pencil.

 sketching_by_gabbyd70_drawing_artwork_sketch_line drawing_class_artwork_gabrielle_character_design_draw.jpg